-My inspiration for this recipe is my dad, who, when I was growing up, was known for the best burgers ever.
+The inspiration for this recipe is my dad, who was known for the best burgers ever.
 Part of their deliciousness came from the way he doctored up the ground beef with an egg and other ingredients, but the other part was how he lightly toasted the buns in the pan he'd cooked the burgers in, which let them soak up the juices.

 Place the buns cut-side down on the surface of the hot grill, pressing lightly to let buns soak up any juices.
 Toast the buns until lightly golden.

-Serve on buns with your choice of condiments, such as ketchup, mustard, pickles, sliced tomatoes, onions or lettuce.
+Serve the burgers on the buns with your choice of condiments, such as ketchup, mustard, pickles, sliced tomatoes, onions or lettuce.

 If you have any leftover burgers, wrap them and store them in the refrigerator.
 Use them within three to four days.